ralferlebach/moodle-enrol_adele/README.md

 This README documents **enrol_adele** - the third bullet point above.
 The other two plugins are documented in their own repositories.

-Because the responsibilities are split this way, no rule exists twice: the learning path is defined in one place, embedded in another, and every enrolment ADELE causes is created and removed by this plugin alone.
+Because the responsibilities are split this way, no rule exists twice: the learning path is defined in one place, embedded in another, and every enrolment AdeLe causes is created and removed by this plugin alone.
 That is also why a partial installation does not work - a missing sibling means a missing part of the mechanism.

 Requirements